-No license revenue has been recognized related to this agreement through June 30, 2013 as the options to take development and commercialization licenses were not considered to be substantive and no development and commercialization licenses had been delivered at this time.
-Accordingly, the entire \$20 million upfront payment is included in long-term deferred revenue at June 30, 2013.
+No license fee revenue has been recognized related to this agreement through June 30, 2014 as the research license was not considered to be substantive and the development and commercialization license had not been delivered at this time.
+Accordingly, \$13.0 million of allocated arrangement consideration is included in long-term deferred revenue at June 30, 2014.